Fortnite Winterfest 2021 quests, rewards, and a return of the Lodge

 Fortnite Winterfest Rewards 2021

-Several Fortnite Winterfest rewards have already been discovered by dataminers, including the Polar Peely skin (a frozen banana) and the blue Blizzabelle (Christmas Isabelle) skin which is exclusively available via the Epic Games Store on PC.
+Several Fortnite Winterfest rewards have already been revealed, including the Polar Peely skin (a frozen banana) and the Krisabelle (Christmas Isabelle) skin pictured above – the standard version is red, and there's also a blue variant which is exclusively available via the Epic Games Store on PC.
 A complete list of rewards found for the event is as follows:

 - Auroral Arc Contrail